divvungiellatekno/giellalt.uit.no/infra/index.md

-# Servers and Users
+# Infrastructure

-These pages document our services, servers, and administration of those.
+These pages document our infrastructure, services, servers, and administration of those.
 This documentation is relevant only to readers with access to our servers.

 ## Services and Servers